RomainPastureau/Krajjat/docs/source/general/example.rst

 Looking at the data
 -------------------

+Let's first start by taking a look at the data.
+We can do it using either the :doc:`display functions`, or the plot functions.
+The former will give you options to look at the film of the recording, while the latter provides functions to visualize graphs of the mocap sequence.
 We can take a look at the data by using various visualisation functions.
 First, let's just show the tracked points.
 As we only want to see the joints, and not a skeleton, we will set ``show_lines`` on ``False``.
 We also want the joints to appear in blue over a dark grey background: